KaushikChowdhury/KaushikChowdhury/README.md

 ### Hi there 👋, My name is Kaushik Chowdhury

-I’m based out of India and work as a freelance consultant in Machine Learning.
-I am a full-stack Python developer and looking forward to contribute in open source.
+I’m based out of India and work as a freelance consultant in Machine Learning and am a full-stack Python developer.

 Skills: PYTHON / NLP / VISION / DJANGO / PYSPARK